 Every Thursday lunch time the Kindness Keepers have been helping out with the yoga relaxation club.
 The children have found the yoga calming and they would like to do it again as it makes them happy.

 We have decided that we would like to raise some money to go towards a show/theater production that will take place at Highfield.
 The show will be about the impact bullying has on lives.

 So far, we have decided that we will arrange 3 film nights (EYFS & KS1, LKS2 & UKS2).
 We will charge £1.50 and provide drinks and pop-corn.
 Also, that the advert before the film starts will be made by the Kindness Keepers all about being kind around school.

 We began to prepare our presentation for out UP-SKILL training.
 The training has been postponed so once we are back we will continue with our presentation.

 Anti-Bullying Ambassador training at Rudheath Senior Academy, November 2019

-In November, during national Anti-Bullying week, the ambassadors reviewed our Anti-Bullying Charter.
+In November, during national Anti-Bullying week (Friendship Week), the Kindness Keepres reviewed our Anti-Bullying Charter.